puji19tha/MyFirstProject/README.md

 # MyFirstProject
-It's a HTML, Java Project
+It's a HTML, Java Project.
+It has a home page.